-Tax Exemption

-Under existing law and assuming continued compliance with the Internal Revenue Code of 1986, as amended, the interest on the 2008 Series B Bonds is not included in gross income for federal income tax purposes and is not an item of tax preference for the purpose of computing the alternative minimum tax imposed on individuals and corporations.
-However, interest on the 2008 Series B Bonds will be taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed upon certain corporations.
-The 2008 Series B Bonds and the interest thereon are exempt from taxation imposed by the State of New Hampshire except for transfer, inheritance and estate taxes.
+Tax Exemption Under existing law and assuming continued compliance with the Internal Revenue Code of

+1986, as amended (the "Code"), the interest on the Bonds is not included in gross income for federal income tax purposes, is not an item of tax preference for the purpose of computing the alternative minimum tax imposed on individuals and corporations, and is not taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed upon certain corporations.
+The Bonds and the interest thereon are exempt from taxation imposed by the State of New Hampshire except for transfer, inheritance and estate taxes.
 For federal income tax purposes, interest includes original issue discount.
-See "TAX EXEMPTION" and "APPENDIX C - Proposed Form of Legal Opinion" herein.
+See "TAX EXEMPTION" and "APPENDIX D purposes of section 265 (b)(3) of the Code.

+Proposed Form of Legal Opinion" herein.